graphprotocol/research/specs/graph-spec-v2/index-chain/Proof-of-Stake.md

 ### Round Progression and Checkpointing

 Each round is a day long.
-A round can contian many blocks, and the block times of Index Chains will vary depending on what data is being Indexed.
+A round can contain many blocks, and the block times of Index Chains will vary depending on what data is being Indexed.
 If it is indexing data from a single blockchain, the Index Chain blocks will be produced slightly behind the chain it is indexing.

 The Index Chain will have to be checkpointed to the mainnet POS smart contract.
 The simplest implentation is to checkpoint every single Index Chain blockhash to the mainnet.
 However, this can get expensive, especially with multiple Index Chains.
-Therefore groups of blocks, called `epochs`, will be checkpointed. __TODO: explain `epochs` better__
+Therefore groups of blocks, called `epochs`, will be checkpointed.
+ > TODO: explain `epochs` better

 ---